canyksel/blog-page-extension/README.md

 This extensions can count page visitors and calculate reading time.
+It can be use in blog pages
 Examples:
 ![image](https://github.com/user-attachments/assets/8382f82a-2952-467c-8cac-c11a072eba34)